claudia-bianchini/Project-Bianchini-Agroclimatology/README.md

 [RAM]: At least 4 GB of RAM is generally sufficient for basic Python scripts and small to medium-sized datasets.

 #### 2.5 Usage
-Follow these steps to use [Project Bianchini Agroclimatology]:
+Follow these steps to use [Project-Bianchini-Agroclimatology]:

 ##### Step 1: Initialization
 - Open the Terminal.
 - Launch the terminal on your system.
-- Navigate to the directory where [Project Bianchini Agroclimatology] is installed:
+- Navigate to the directory where [Project-Bianchini-Agroclimatology] is installed:
     ```
     cd /path/to/your/project
     ```